About Language Arts

 What is it?

-Every day we start class with an 8-minute creative journaling time or silent reading time followed by a brief share time.
+Every day we start class with an 7-minute creative journaling time or silent reading time followed by a brief share time.
 Students receive points for participating.
 Students may turn in work that they are particularly proud of writing.
 Increasing the students’ volume of writing will help them become better writers.

 How are points earned?